Ancient Mesopotamian religion: Deities

 Initially, the pantheon was not ordered, but later Mesopotamian theologians came up with the concept of ranking the deities in order of importance.
 A Sumerian list of around 560 deities that did this was uncovered at Farm and Tell Abû Ṣalābīkh and dated to c.
 2600 BCE, ranking five primary deities as being of particular importance.

 One of the most important of these early Mesopotamian deities was Enlil, who was originally a Sumerian divinity viewed as a king of the gods and a controller of the world, who was later adopted by the Akkadians.
 Another was the Sumerian god An, who served a similar role to Enlil and became known as Anu among the Akkadians.
 The Sumerian god Enki was also adopted by the Akkadians, initially under his original name and later as Éa.
 Similarly the Sumerian moon god Nanna became the Akkadian Sîn while the Sumerian sun god Utu became the Akkadian Shamash.
 One of the most notable goddesses was the Sumerian sex and war deity Inanna.
 With the later rise to power of the Babylonians in the 18th century BCE, King Hammurabi declared Marduk, a deity who had not been of significant importance, to a position of supremacy alongside Anu and Enlil in southern Mesopotamia, although Marduk may have been modelled after the Sumerian storm-god Ninurta, whose exploits share great similarity.

 Perhaps the most significant legend to survive from Mesopotamian religion is the Epic of Gilgamesh, which tells the story of the heroic king Gilgamesh and his wild friend Enkidu, and the former's search for immortality which is entwined with all the gods and their approval.
 It also contains the earliest reference to the Great Flood.

 Akkadian religion sometimes took inspiration from influential Sumerian religious leaders and beliefs, and deified Sumerian kings at some points.

+Methodological Approaches

+A newly developed scientific discipline in the field of narrative studies, known as Hylistics, enables the systematic reconstruction of these and various hitherto unknown ancient Mesopotamian myths, along with their various historic layers and local variants.
+A recent comprehensive study of ancient Mesopotamian rituals and their correlations with myths reveals that a recurrent topic of Mesopotamian myths is that specific rituals are in the possession of certain gods and how these rituals came into the possession of other gods or how they were given by the gods to humankind.

+Rituals

+From a Mesopotamian perspective, rituals (𒈨; Sumerian: me; Akkadian: parṣu) were considered to be the property of the deities.
+Only selected humans, who primarily served as priests or cultic experts at the temples, were entrusted with the knowledge of these rituals by the gods.
+When such rituals were performed, the respective deity was believed to be embodied in the person performing the ritual.